samsquire/ideas5/README.md

 # 390. Overlapping contexts

-For extendaibility, if we reorder the output stream with a reason given, we can reorganise the scheduling
+For extendability, if we reorder the output stream with a reason given, we can reorganise the scheduling

 Bidirectional scheduling